 The Mojo is praised for its portability and ease of use at home.
-It also compares favorably to amps or DACS that are more expensive.
+It also compares favorably to pricier amps or DACS.

-Another user was pleasantly surprised with the durability of the Mojo’s aluminum chassis, giving praise to its long-lasting build.
+Another user was pleasantly surprised with the durability of the Mojo’s aluminum chassis, praising its sturdy build.

-- The user recounts their experience of dropping the Mojo and fearing that it would have a scratch, only for it to remain free of any damage thanks to the sturdy metal body.
+- The user recounts their experience of dropping the Mojo and preparing to see a scratch, only for it to remain free of any damage thanks to the sturdy metal body.

-- If anything, you can remove tiny minor scratches just by simply rubbing your finger on them!
+- If anything, you can remove minor scratches by simply rubbing your finger on them!

 In terms of sound standards, one user noted that the Mojo enhances the audio output of their mobile device exponentially.